Contractors planning to work on pre-1978 homes must assume that Lead-based paint

-is present in the scope of the work area until the project is tested for Lead based paint.
+is present in the scope of the work area until the project is tested for.

-Having your potential project tested for lead-based paint will enable you to bid and budget
+Having your future project tested for lead-based paint will enable you to bid and budget

-properly for Lead safe work practices (or not if no Lead is present).
+properly for Lead safe work practices (or not if no lead-based paint is present).

 Violations of the EPA Renovation, Repair and Painting (RRP) rule and the State Lead

-hazard containment regulation can end up costing up to $37,500 per day!
+hazard containment regulation can end up costing up to double of $37,500 per day!

 Employees are entitled to a Lead-safe working environment under Cal OSHA.